Archive Best Phones Without Social Media to Buy for Your Kid

 Alcatel Go Flip 3: Best for T-Mobile

-Alcatel Go Flip 3 can be highly useful for kids with a hearing impairment, as it provides them with RTT (Real-Time Text), Text Telephone (TTY), and hearing aid compatibility.
+Alcatel Go Flip 3 can be highly useful for kids with a hearing impairment.
+It provides them with RTT (Real-Time Text), Text Telephone (TTY), and hearing aid compatibility.
 It runs on KaiOS 2.5 and combines some smartphone capabilities with basic phone features, which can be good news to a first-time cellphone owner.
 Your child can enjoy web browsing on this device, and even seek Google Assistant’s help.

-However, as might be expected of a basic phone, there are no parental controls on Go Flip 3.
-It is also only available to T-Mobile customers, so that’s definitely a reason that despite it being one of the best phones without social media, some might refuse to go through with its purchase.
+However, as expected from a basic phone, there are no parental controls on Go Flip 3.
+It is also only available to T-Mobile customers.
+That’s definitely a reason some might refuse to go through with its purchase.

 • Hearing-aid compatible